David Anderson (media executive): Later career

 Anderson later moved into television production at the ABC in Melbourne where after initially worked as a staging assistant for the ABC's Melbourne Symphony Orchestra, he later became a manager in the television department.
 He later become the head of production in 2011.

 When Mark Scott became managing director in 2006, Anderson was promoted to chief finance person in the television department.

 Scott then appointed Anderson to his senior executive team where he worked in various roles.

 These included director of corporate strategy and planning, director of digital network and director of television, a role in which Anderson is credited with helping commission successful ABC Television programs Utopia, Employable Me, Bluey, Mystery Road.

 His role as director of television later expanded to director of entertainment and specialist in February 2018 to include responsibilities association with the ABC's radio networks.

 In March 2018, Anderson personally telephoned a political candidate running for an Australian Senate seat in Victoria in the 2019 Australian federal election after comedian Greg Larsen called him a cunt on the ABC program Tonightly with Tom Ballard.
 Despite Anderson's apology, the Australian Communications and Media Authority cleared the ABC of any wrongdoing in August 2018 as they considered the word had been used for comedic reasons rather than a genuine personal attack.
-A week after the ACMA verdict, the ABC announed that Tonightly would be axed due to low ratings.
+A week after the ACMA verdict, the ABC announced that Tonightly would be axed due to low ratings.
 Anderson later told a Senate Estimates committee that it was his decision to axe Tonightly due to the production costs involved.